-The Finance Committee of the Board of Directors of 1832 Asset Management G.P.
-Inc. is responsible for reviewing the financial statements and recommending them to the Board of Directors of 1832 Asset Management G.P.
-Inc for approval, in addition to meeting with management, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Board of Directors of 1832 Asset Management G.P.
+Inc. has delegated responsibility for oversight of the financial reporting process to the Finance Committee of the Board of Directors of 1832 Asset Management G.P.
+Inc. (the "Finance Committee").
+The Finance Committee is responsible for reviewing the financial statements and recommending them to the Board of Directors of 1832 Asset Management G.P.
+Inc. for approval, in addition to meeting with management, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.

-Pricewaterhouse Coopers LLP is the external auditor of the Fund, appointed by the Trustee of the Fund.
-The auditor of the Funds has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable it to express to the securityholders its opinion on the financial statements.
+PricewaterhouseCoopers LLP is the external auditor of the Fund, appointed by the Trustee of the Fund.
+The auditor of the Fund has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable it to express to the securityholders its opinion on the financial statements.
 The auditor's report is set out herein.